VCU Service-Learning Office publishes triennial community partner impact assessment report

 The impacts of the pandemic postponed the CPI Assessment by one year.
 The VCU Service-Learning Office will resume its typical three-year research cycle, with the next CPI Assessment to be conducted during the 2024-25 academic year.

-“Our next steps will be to target our efforts to promote strong relationships and continue to find ways in which we can best serve our community partners,” said Hoppe.
+“Our next steps will be to target our efforts to promote strong relationships and continue to find ways in which we can best serve our community partners,” Hoppe said.

 The VCU Service-Learning Office also recently published its annual Service-Learning Impact Measure (SLIM) report.
 The SLIM report summarizes students’ perspectives on their learning outcomes and experiences in their service-learning classes.